 The U.S. Supreme Court in Miller expanded its juvenile sentencing jurisprudence, banning mandatory life without parole sentences for children convicted of homicide offenses.
 Reiterating that children are fundamentally different from adults, the Court held that, prior to imposing such a sentence on a juvenile offender, the sentencer must take into account the juvenile's reduced blameworthiness.
 Miller, 132 S. Ct. at 2460.
 Justice Kagan, writing for the majority in Miller, was explicit in articulating the Court's rationale for its holding: the mandatory imposition of sentences of life without parole "prevents those meting out punishment from considering a juvenile's 'lessened culpability' and greater 'capacity for change,' and runs afoul of our cases' requirement of individualized sentencing for defendants facing the most serious penalties."
 Id. (quoting Graham, 560 U.S. at 68, 74).
 The Court grounded its holding "not only on common sense . . . but on science and social science as well," id. at 2464, which demonstrate fundamental differences between juveniles and adults.
-The Court noted "that those [scientific] findings - of transient rashness, proclivity for risk, and inability to assess consequences - both lessened a child's 'moral culpability' and enhanced the prospect that, as the years go by and neurological development occurs, his 'deficiencies will be reformed."
-Id. at 2464-65 (quoting Graham, 560 U.S. at 68-69); Roper, 543 U.S. at 570).
+The Court noted "that those [scientific] findings - of transient rashness, proclivity for risk, and inability to assess consequences - both lessened a child's 'moral culpability' and enhanced the prospect that, as the years go by and neurological development occurs, his 'deficiencies will be reformed.'"
+Id. at 2464-65 (quoting Graham, 560 U.S. at 68-69; Roper, 543 U.S. at 570).

-Importantly, in Miller, the Court found that none of what Graham "said about children - about their distinctive (and transitory) mental traits and environmental vulnerabilities - is crime-specific."
+Importantly, the Miller Court found that none of what Graham "said about children - about their distinctive (and transitory) mental traits and environmental vulnerabilities - is crime-specific."
 132 S. Ct. at 2465.
 The Court instead emphasized "that the distinctive attributes of youth diminish the penological justifications for imposing the harshest sentences on juvenile offenders, even when they commit terrible crimes."
 Id.
 As a result, it held in Miller "that the Eighth Amendment forbids a sentencing scheme that mandates life in prison without possibility of parole for juvenile offenders," id. at 2469, because "[s]uch mandatory penalties, by their nature, preclude a sentencer from taking account of an offender's age and the wealth of characteristics and circumstances attendant to it."
 Id. at 2467.

 B. Miller v.
-Alabama Applies Retroactively

-Though Missouri state courts generally apply the Linkletter v.
-Walker, 381 U.S. 618 (1965), and Stovall v.
-Denno, 388 U.S. 293 (1967) retroactivity standard, see State v.
-Whitfield, 107 S.W.3d 253, 268 (2003) (en banc), Miller also applies retroactively under the federal Teague standard and U.S. Supreme Court jurisprudence.
-True justice should not depend on a particular date on the calendar.
+Alabama Applies Retroactively Pursuant to U.S. Supreme Court Precedent justice should not depend on a particular date on the calendar.
 Nowhere is this principle steelier than in the Eighth Amendment's ban on cruel and unusual punishments.
 As Justice Harlan wrote: "[t]here is little societal interest in permitting the criminal process to rest at a point where it ought properly never to repose."
 Mackey v.
 United States, 401 U.S. 667, 693 (1971) (Harlan, J., concurring).
 The U.S. Supreme Court's decisions interpreting the Eighth Amendment mark our nation's progress as a civilized society; once the Court sets down a marker along the continuum of our evolving standards of decency, all affected must benefit.
 To deny retroactive substantive application of Miller would compromise our justice system's consistency and legitimacy.